 An increasing number of public works agencies such as the cities of San Jose, Santa Clara County, Monterey County, Hayward, Santa Cruz, San Francisco and Marin County have caught on to the process and repeatedly use it to get a handle on their pavement maintenance backlogs, which are often many miles long.

-With this new Caltrans non-standard special provision for CIR-FA, more local public works agencies are expected to choose CIR foamed asphalt for their road maintenance projects.
+With this new Caltrans non-standard special provision for PDR-FA, more local public works agencies are expected to choose PDR foamed asphalt for their road maintenance projects.

 “Cold recycling in-situ fulfills exacting quality requirements, is extremely economical, environmentally-friendly, and has the least impact on the public,” said Frank Farshidi, a project manager for San Jose.